xmlsh/xmlsh/extensions/marklogic/README.txt

 This is an extension module to xmlsh
+This version requires xmlsh version 0.0.2.0 or greater

 To run this module you must include the supplied marklogic_ext.jar as well as the marklogic xcc.jar in the CLASSPATH with xmlsh.